Fiona-600/Machine-Learning-and-Statistics-Project/README.md

 - 2 samples with heights in excess of 0.5 mm were were deemed 'exceptional samples' and were removed from the dataset.
 - 5 samples with heights less than 0.02 mm were were deemed 'exceptional samples' and were removed from the dataset.
 <br/>
-The Mean, Median, Standard Deviation, Min and Max Values for each variable are contained in the scikit.stats.ipynb file
+The Mean, Median, Standard Deviation, Min and Max Values for each variable are contained in the scipy.stats.ipynb file
 <br/>
 <br/>
 <br/>